mint-lang/mint/README.md

 ## FAQ

 ### Why functions called `fun` instead of `function`?
-You can find an explanation in this issues: https://github.com/mint-lang/mint/issues/55#issuecomment-404886342
+You can find an explanation in this issue: https://github.com/mint-lang/mint/issues/55#issuecomment-404886342

 ### Why is the language called Mint?
-You can find an explanation in this issues: https://github.com/mint-lang/mint/issues/53#issuecomment-404717310
+You can find an explanation in this issue: https://github.com/mint-lang/mint/issues/53#issuecomment-404717310

 ## Contributors